saurabhkakade21/saurabhkakade21/README.md

 - 🌱 Passionate and experienced with Data Science skills to analyze data, create visualization, and make powerful AI/ML algorithms with Python language.
 - 🌱 2+ years of experience in programming languages like C, C++, Python, R, SQL, and Java with additional knowledge of large-scale data structures for big data.
 - 🌱 Also interested in software development, embedded system testing, software engineering, full stack developer, audio software engineer.
+- 🌱 8+ years of total work experience.
 - 📫 LinkedIn Profile: https://www.linkedin.com/in/saurabhkakade21/
 - 📫 Contact me: https://www.unplugged21.com